dudeskee/discord-bot/README.md

 # discord-bot
-This bot's purpose is to restrict Taylor's gifs to 1 per hour.
+This bot's purpose is to automate any inconveniences our Memeplex server has come by.

+## Current Functionality
+### Passive
+- automatically updoots and downdoots messages in #meme-off and #hot-takes.
+### Commands
+- `!addVote`: bot adds updoot and downdoot emote to message previous to command
+- `!addBigVote#`: bot adds emotes 1-# to message previous to command

-### Maintenance
+## Maintenance
 Update server name in .env

-### TODO:
-- add automatic up/downdoots support for meme-off, hot-takes